-Although optional, we encourage family or friends to participate in the Funeral Rites.
+Although optional, we encourage family and/or friends to fill special roles.

 At the Vigil, family, friends and colleagues gather to console one another and remember the deceased, both formally and informally.
 In this setting, leading a rosary is an option.
-More than one remembrance may be made, and a eulogy may be given.
+A eulogy or sharing of words may be given.
+If desired, a Catholic may even lead the vigil for their family and the parish would be happy to provide you with the relevant texts.

-For the Funeral Liturgy, Ascension can provide ministers (lector, altar server, extraordinary minister of Holy Communion, cantor, accompanist, and sacristan).
-If you have family or friends who desire to minister liturgically, we encourage and would appreciate their contribution(s).
+For the Funeral Liturgy, Ascension can provide ministers (lector, altar server, extraordinary minister of Holy Communion, cantor, accompanist, sacristan, and gift bearers).
+If you have family or friends who desire to minister, we encourage them to do so, but prefer them to have previous experience.
+Some roles do require one to be Catholic.
+There is also an opportunity to share words of remembrance following Communion within Mass.